The Kitchen Lunch Dim Sum Restaurant Review, Millbrae

 The Kitchen’s service was slightly above average for a place like this.
 You have to hunt down the workers for most requests unless the place is not busy.
 The Kitchen is not huge, so you do not get as many carts as you do in larger tea houses.
 You’ll have to wait for some items or order from the menu especially during the week as only a few carts make it around.
 Defer ordering dessert items until you are ready for them.

-The Kitchen’s prices are inline with other local dim sum eateries.
-All in all, the food was of very good quality, although the top tier of local dim sum at places like Koi Palace in Daly City is better.
-Other nearby places: Zen Peninsula, Hong Kong Flower Lounge, Champagne Seafood.
+All in all, the food was of very good quality, although the top tier of local dim sum at places like Koi Palace in Daly City are even better.
+This and sister restaurant Asian Pearl are great choices for dim sum.

 Leave a Reply